sharifbhuiyan/Credit_Risk_Analysis/README.md

 </p>

-- According to analysis provides a non-random amount of variance to the linear model of mpg.
+- The balanced accuracy score is 62%.
+The high_risk precision is about 1% only with 69% sensitivity which makes a F1 of 2% only.
+Low_risk precision is almost 100% with a sensitivity of 54%.

 ## BalancedRandomForestClassifier model: